Rocklea, Queensland: Education

-Rocklea State School is a government primary (Prep-6) school for boys and girls at 19 Elmes Road (27.5466°S 153.0118°E).
+Rocklea State School is a government primary (Prep–6) school for boys and girls at 19 Elmes Road (27.5466°S 153.0118°E).
 In 2017, the school had an enrolment of 38 students with 7 teachers (4 full-time equivalent) and 8 non-teaching staff (4 full-time equivalent).

-There is no secondary school in Rocklea.
-The nearest secondary schools are Corinda State High School in Corinda to the north-west, Yeronga State High School in Yeronga to the north-east, and Glenala State High School in Inala to the south-west.
+There are no secondary schools in Rocklea.
+The former Nyanda State High School in neighbouring Salisbury was closed by the Queensland Government in 2014, with the property purchased by (and turned into a high-school campus of) Brisbane Christian College.
+The nearest government secondary schools are Corinda State High School in Corinda to the north-west, Yeronga State High School in Yeronga to the north-east, and Glenala State High School in Durack to the south-west.

 Industry

 The suburb is predominately zoned for industrial land uses.
 Many of the companies situated in Rocklea are part of the transport sector, with the proximity to Archerfield Airport being a drawcard.
 The Rocklea Works of English Electric built diesel-electric locomotives for several operators including the Queensland Railways 1600 class and successor classes.

 DuluxGroup's main paint manufacturing facility is located in the suburb.